HarshitDawar55/Kubernetes/README.md

 - In Technical terms Kubernetes is also known as the container cluster orchestration tool, which means that it is used to manage the complete cluster of container with various resources and services.

 # Instruction to Install Kubernetes and launch a single node cluster!
-* First of all, to clarify the meaning of single node cluster, it is referred to a scenario in which a node act as a master node & simaltaneously it acts as a worker node also.
+* First of all, to clarify the meaning of single node cluster, it is referred to a scenario in which a node act as a master node & simultaneously it acts as a worker node also.

 * To install kubernetes, download the software named as "minikube".
   * Link for the complete guide for the installation of the software: https://kubernetes.io/docs/tasks/tools/install-minikube/